History of prostitution: 18th century

 Anthropologist Stanley Diamond comments that prostitution was encouraged in Dahomey as it was a form of acquiring tax revenue in the state.
 Archibald Dalzel documented in 1793 that prostitutes were distributed by the civil power throughout various villages at a price that was set by civil decree.
 It was the responsibility of prostitutes to provide services to anyone who could afford the fee.
 During the Annual Customs of Dahomey, prostitutes paid taxes.
 J. A. Skertchly wrote in 1874 that prostitutes were licensed by the King of Dahomey.

-According to Dervish Ismail Agha, in the Dellâkname-i Dilküşâ, the Ottoman archives, in the Turkish baths, the masseurs were traditionally young men who helped wash clients by soaping and scrubbing their bodies.
+According to Dervish Ismail Agha, in the Dellâkname-i Dilküşâ, the Ottoman archives, in the hammams, the masseurs were traditionally young men who helped wash clients by soaping and scrubbing their bodies.
 They also were referred to as sex workers.
 The Ottoman texts describe who they were, their prices, how many times they could bring their customers to orgasm, and the details of their sexual practices.

 In the 18th century, presumably in Venice, prostitutes started using condoms made with catgut or cow bowel.